CC-Next/CC-Next/README.md

 <!-- TODO: workflows

+Find a way to make a shield that goes red when the build starts and green when the last one completes.

 Each branch needs to
 	Pull (rebase?) from upstream
 	Pull (rebase?) from its PR (if it has one)